 Throughout the day, this area is awash with buskers and tourists, buzzing back and forth between attractions and stopping to take plenty of pictures.

 However, going at night lets you see it in a whole new light (literally).

-It's still a safe and charming set of streets, but, as long as there's not a major tourist event going on like the Edinburgh Fringe Festival, the streets are quieter and you can really take your time to meander.
+It’s still a safe and charming set of streets in Edinburgh at night, but, as long as there’s not a major tourist event going on like the Edinburgh Fringe Festival, the streets are quieter and you can really take your time to meander.

 There’s also something about looking up at Edinburgh Castle at night that is awe-inspiring, taking you back to a more medieval style of living that thrives on hidden alleyways, secrets, and darkened street corners.